 Doctoral studies in Computing Science, and Computational Science and Engineering

-We offer third-cycle programmes in a broad range of specialisations in the field of Computing Science.
+We offer third-cycle programmes in a broad range of specializations in the field of Computing Science.
 The programmes are intended to instruct the student in research on a high international level, in collaboration with other researchers in Sweden and abroad, and to present the research and findings in a convincing manner.
-At the time of writing, we have 25 doctoral students from around ten different countries.
+The group of doctoral students usually consists of up to 30 doctoral students from a large number of different countries.

-However, the programmes primarily consist of conducting research together with a supervisor and others, which results in scientific articles and eventually a doctoral thesis.
-Most doctoral students are involved in externally financed, national or international research projects.
-Doctoral students generally tend to present their scientific work at international conferences
+However, doctoral studies consist first and foremost in conducting research together with a supervisor and others, which results in scientific articles and eventually a doctoral thesis.
+Most doctoral students are involved in externally financed international research projects.
+Doctoral students generally tend to present their scientific work at international conferences.